SPACES & RESIDENCIES

 At the heart of agora now is the belief that we need new ways to come together, to create spaces for calm questioning, deep listening, experimentation, and new imaginaries.
 These permanent and mobile spaces can provide vital time and space to artists, establishing residencies with real connections to local citizens, which can then become lasting hubs of investigation.

 We started our first pilot in Rotterdam in November 2023 and our Buenos Aires hub in April 2024.
-During 2024, our two city hubs and agora now’s project Liquid Becomings will offer 35 residencies.
+During 2024, through our two city hubs and Liquid Becomings, we offered 36 artist residencies.

 Our Rotterdam pilot began in November 2023 with Dutch/Cape Verdean spoken word and jazz artist Kenny Gomes, and Dutch-based Polish music theatre and opera artist Maria Magdalena Kozłowska taking time to work on their practice, coming together with local communities, and performing over three months.